Astronomical clock: Calendar and zodiac

 The year is usually represented by the 12 signs of the zodiac, arranged either as a concentric circle inside the 24-hour dial, or drawn onto a displaced smaller circle, which is a projection of the ecliptic, the path of the Sun and planets through the sky, and the plane of the Earth's orbit.

 The ecliptic plane is projected onto the face of the clock, and, because of the Earth's tilted angle of rotation relative to its orbital plane, it is displaced from the center and appears to be distorted.
 The projection point for the stereographic projection is the North pole; on astrolabes the South pole is more common.

-The ecliptic dial makes one complete revolution in 23 hours 56 minutes (a sidereal day), and will therefore gradually get out of phase with the hour hand, drifting slowly further apart during the year.
+The ecliptic dial makes one complete revolution in 23 hours 56 minutes (a sidereal day), and therefore gradually moves out of phase with the hour hand during the year.

-To find the date, find the place where the hour hand or Sun disk intersects the ecliptic dial: this indicates the current star sign, the sun's current location on the ecliptic.
+The date is found where the hour hand or Sun disk intersects the ecliptic dial: this indicates the current star sign, or the Sun's current location on the ecliptic.
 The intersection point slowly moves around the ecliptic dial during the year, as the Sun moves out of one astrological sign into another.

 In the diagram showing the clock face on the right, the Sun's disk has recently moved into Aries (the stylized ram's horns), having left Pisces.
 The date is therefore late March or early April.

-If the zodiac signs run around inside the hour hands, either this ring rotates to align itself with the hour hand, or there's another hand, revolving once per year, which points to the Sun's current zodiac sign.
+If the zodiac signs run around inside the hour hands, either this ring rotates to align itself with the hour hand, or another hand, revolving once per year, points to the Sun's current zodiac sign.

 Moon

-A dial or ring indicating the numbers 1 to 29 or 30 indicates the moon's age: a new moon is 0, waxes become full around day 15, and then wanes up to 29 or 30.
+A dial or ring indicating the numbers 1 to 29 or 30 shows the Moon's age: a new moon is 0, the Moon waxes until the full moon around day 15, and then wanes until day 29 or 30.
 The phase is sometimes shown by a rotating globe or black hemisphere, or a window that reveals part of a wavy black shape beneath.

 Hour lines

 Unequal hours were the result of dividing up the period of daylight into 12 equal hours and nighttime into another 12.
-There is more daylight in the summer, and less night time, so each of the 12 daylight hours is longer than a night hour.
-Similarly in winter, daylight hours are shorter, and night hours are longer.
+Daylight lasts longer in summer and shorter in winter, so each of the 12 daylight hours is longer than a night hour in summer and shorter than a night hour in winter.
 These unequal hours are shown by the curved lines radiating from the center.
 The longer daylight hours in summer can usually be seen at the outer edge of the dial, and the time in unequal hours is read by noting the intersection of the sun hand with the appropriate curved line.